Module 1.1: Advanced Kyverno Policies

 # Install Kyvernohelm repo add kyverno https://kyverno.github.io/kyverno/helm repo updatehelm install kyverno kyverno/kyverno -n kyverno --create-namespaceStep 1: Create the Combined Policy

-Section titled “Step 1: Create the Combined Policy”Save this as advanced-policy.yaml and apply it:
+Section titled “Step 1: Create the Combined Policy”Save this as advanced-policy.yaml and apply it.
+The policy intentionally combines validation and mutation so you can see how Kyverno handles a request before the object is stored.

 apiVersion: kyverno.io/v1kind: ClusterPolicymetadata: name: advanced-kca-exercise annotations: pod-policies.kyverno.io/autogen-controllers: Deployment,StatefulSetspec: validationFailureAction: Enforce background: true webhookTimeoutSeconds: 30 rules: # Rule 1: CEL validation - require runAsNonRoot - name: cel-nonroot match: any: - resources: kinds: - Pod validate: cel: expressions: - expression: >- object.spec.containers.all(c, has(c.securityContext) && has(c.securityContext.runAsNonRoot) && c.securityContext.runAsNonRoot == true) message: "All containers must set runAsNonRoot: true (CEL check)."